drmingdrmer/md2zhihu/action-doc.md

 -   `output_dir`:

-    dir to store converted markdown
+    dir to store converted markdown.

     **required**: True
     **default**: `_md2zhihu`

--   `md_branch`:

-    The branch name to push converted markdown to.
-A build overrides previous built branch.
-If you want to persist the built markdowns, merge this branch.

-    **required**: True
-    **default**: `_md2zhihu/md`

 -   `asset_branch`:

-    The branch name in which assets are stored.
+    The branch in which assets are stored.
+This branch must NOT be removed otherwise the assets will not be accessed.

     **required**: True
     **default**: `_md2zhihu/asset`